 I like to superset each round (all 8 exercises back-to-back with no breaks), which significantly cuts the time.
 I do this routine three times a week, usually M-W-F, and can knock it out in less than 30 minutes.
-And then for cardio, I engage in some sort of outdoor activity a few times a week, like a long walk or casual bike ride.
+And then for cardio, I engage in some sort of outdoor activity several times a week, like a long walk or bike ride.

-So far so good, I’m actually enjoying my workout again instead of cringing at the gym bros.
-This is something I can definitely see sticking with for the long haul, so maybe I’ll be pushing down and pulling up well into my golden years.
+So far so good, I’m actually enjoying my workout again.
+There’s a ton of flexibility and I can do anywhere with minimal tweaks.
+I can definitely see this being a long-haul routine, so maybe I’ll be pushing and pulling well into my golden years.